 The Border Collie Labrador mix combines two popular breeds into one brilliant, friendly companion.

-This mix requires time commitment, but the rewards for properly caring for a Border Collie Labrador far outweigh the effort.
+This mix needs time commitment.
+But the rewards when caring for a Border Collie Labrador far outweigh the effort.

-With enough exercise and attention, he is an excellent pick for many different types of owners and families.
+With enough exercise and attention, he is a great pick for many owners and families.

 Where Does the Border Collie Lab Mix Come From?

-When you think of the herding group, the first breed to come to mind is probably the ever-industrious Border Collie.
+When you think of the herding group, the first breed to come to mind is probably the ever-active Border Collie.
 But where did this hardworking spirit come from?

-The Border Collie is a breed born out of the ancient conquests of Britain.
-Rome’s conquests brought bulky herding dogs which remained in the British Isles for centuries.
-Later, Viking invasions brought a smaller, more compact herding dog to Britain.
+The Border Collie is born out of the ancient conquests of Britain.
+Rome’s conquests brought bulky herding dogs.
+These dogs stayed in the British Isles for centuries.
+Later, Viking invasions brought a smaller herding dog to Britain.

-These two breeds mixed over the years and produced the first Border Collies which were then selectively bred for the intelligence and athleticism common among the herding group.
+These two breeds mixed over the years.
+They made the first Border Collies.
+These were then selectively bred for the intelligence and athleticism common in the herding group.

 The first true Border Collie was born in 1893.
 All Border Collies are great-grandchildren of this first pioneer pup.

-Since then, Border Collies have regularly topped lists of smartest dogs and have become champion agility breeds.
+Since then, Border Collies have regularly topped lists of smartest dogs.
+Plus, they have become champion agility breeds.
 The breed was inducted into the United Kennel Club in 1961 and the American Kennel Club In 1995.

-Labs also have a history of being dedicated coworkers and companions.
-These traditional duck retrievers are from Newfoundland–no one is sure why they became associated with Labrador.
+Labs also have a history as dedicated coworkers and companions.
+These traditional duck retrievers are from Newfoundland.
+No one is sure why they became associated with Labrador.

-After making its way to Canada, visiting English nobles noticed the Labrador Retriever breed and popularized it as a hunting dog.
-The breed has proved particularly useful in wetland areas as they are excellent swimmers.
+After making its way to Canada, visiting English nobles noticed the Labrador Retriever breed.
+They popularized it as a hunting dog.
+The breed has proved very useful in wetland areas as they are great swimmers.

 Fun Facts About the Border Collie Lab Mix

-The Labrador Retriever has an “otter” tale, which allows it to maneuver more efficiently in water than other breeds.
+The Labrador Retriever has an “otter” tail.
+This helps it to move more efficiently in water than other breeds.